The Connectivity of Millimeter-Wave Networks in Urban Environments Modeled Using Random Lattices: Models and Metric

 \subsection{Network Spatial Distribution}

-First, consider a single-tier network comprising homogeneous BSs as shown in Fig.~\ref{sysmodel}(a).
-The BS locations are modeled as a homogeneous PPP $\Pi = \{Y_n\}$ with density $\lambda_c$, where $Y_n \in \mathds{R}^2$ corresponds to the location of a particular BS.
+First, consider a single-tier network comprising homogeneous BSs, as shown in Fig.~\ref{sysmodel}(a).
+The BS locations are modeled as a homogeneous PPP $\Pi = \{Y\}$ with density $\lambda_c$, where $Y \in \mathds{R}^2$ corresponds to the location of a particular BS.
 The BSs (or users) located in occupied sites can be treated as the \emph{indoor} BSs (or users) while others as the \emph{outdoor} BSs (or users).
-For simplicity, the network performance analysis focuses on a typical outdoor user, denoted by $U_0$, located at the origin and the extension of the analysis to a randomly located user is subsequently discussed.
+The network performance analysis focuses on a typical outdoor user, denoted by $U_0$, located at the origin and the extension to a randomly located user is subsequently discussed.
+The connectivity analysis for a typical indoor user is straightforward.
+Note that an indoor user cannot be connected with any BS outside its hosting building.
+Thus the corresponding connectivity probability is simply the probability that there exists at least one BS within the building, i.e., $1 - e^{-\lambda_c s}$.
+Therefore, we assume that there is no building at the origin, i.e., $\mathcal{Z}_{0,0} = 0$, and focus on the more complex analysis on the connectivity for a typical outdoor user.

 Next, consider a HetNet comprising $K$ tiers of BSs as shown in Fig.~\ref{sysmodel}(b).
-The spatially distribution of BSs in the $k$th tier follows a homogeneous PPP with density $\lambda_c^{(k)}$, denoted as $\Pi^{(k)}$, where $k=1,\cdots, K$.
+The spatial distribution of BSs in the $k$th tier follows a homogeneous PPP with density $\lambda_c^{(k)}$, denoted as $\Pi^{(k)}$, where $k=1,\cdots, K$.
 Suppose $\lambda_c^{(1)}<\lambda_c^{(2)}<\cdots<\lambda_c^{(K)}$.
 The PPPs $\{\Pi^{(k)}\}$ are independent.
 All BSs in the same tier have the same transmission power.
-Suppose the tier with a small index has a higher transmission power, namely the 1st tier BSs have the largest transmission power while BSs in the $K$th tier have the smallest one.
-The BSs with a higher transmit power have a larger transmission range (e.g., macro BSs) and are overlaid by different classes of denser yet smaller coverage BSs (e.g., pico BSs or femto BSs).
-We consider the open-access strategy where any mobile user is allowed to connect to any BS tier without any restriction.
+Suppose the tier with a smaller index has a higher transmission power.
+That is, namely the 1st tier BSs have the largest transmission power while BSs in the $K$th tier have the smallest one.
+The BSs with a higher transmit power (e.g., macro BSs) have a larger transmission range and are overlaid by different classes of denser yet smaller coverage BSs (e.g., pico BSs or femto BSs).
+We consider the open-access strategy where any mobile user is allowed to connect to any BS tier without any restriction.\footnote{It is straightforward to extend the current analysis to the case of mixed open/closed-access.
+In this case, a BS within the connectivity range of the typical user can offer access to the user with a given probability or otherwise deny access, resulting in the thinning of the process of connectable BSs.
+The corresponding modification of the analysis is straightforward without affecting the main results and key insight.}